rosedu/techblog/README.md

 This repository is the home for the [ROSEdu][ROSEdu] [techblog][techblog].
 See more on [the blog][techblog].

-Please have a look at the [wiki][wiki] and the [issues][issues] pages to see the planned articles and other places you can help.
-Thanks.
+Please have a look at the [wiki][wiki] to see future articles.
+If you have an **article request** add an [issue][issues] tagged with *article-request*, or you can even contribute with an article through a pull request, after forking techblog.
+We happily accept any contributions.
+Thanks!

 To build locally you can use `jekyll` and preview each HTML page separately or `jekyll --server` to have a dummy server set up for serving the entire site